Dual System vs. LUCID – What is the difference?

 What is a dual system?

 A dual system is a recognized private-sector company.
-There are a total of nine dual systems in Germany:
+There are a total of eleven dual systems in Germany:

 - Der Grüne Punkt – Duales System Deutschland GmbH

 Together, the dual systems ensure that packaging waste is properly collected, sorted and recycled.
 The proportion to which each of the dual systems ensures these processes is calculated from the amount of packaging licensed with the individual dual system.